Uvs Lake Basin: Archaeology

 According to Greenpeace, Ubsunur Hollow counts 40,000 archaeological sites from nomadic Scythians, Turks, Huns and other tribes.
 A number of its archaeological artefacts remain unstudied.
 In Central Asia, it has the highest concentration of burial mounds, constituting around half of its archaeological sites, and many of which are older than the Egyptian pyramids.
 Thousands of rock carvings and stone sculptures remain from medieval settlements and Buddhist temples.

-Archaeological searches carried out in 2007–2008 on the Por-Bazhyn ruins, which are situated on an islet in the Russian part of Tere-Khol' Lake, suggested that the enclosure was built around the middle of the second half of the 8th century, under the Uyghur Khaganate.
+Archaeological searches carried out in 2007–2008 on the Por-Bazhyn ruins, which are situated on an islet in the Russian part of Tere-Khol' Lake, suggest that the enclosure was built around the middle of the second half of the 8th century, under the Uyghur Khaganate.